Solu Therapeutics

 Series A in 2022

-Pheast Therapeutics is a cancer immunotherapy company founded in 2020 and based in Palo Alto, California.
-The company specializes in developing innovative checkpoint therapies aimed at activating the innate immune system to combat cancer.
-Its primary focus is on creating immunotherapies that target macrophage checkpoints, which are crucial for enabling macrophages to effectively eliminate tumors in ovarian and breast cancers.
-By blocking these immune checkpoints, Pheast Therapeutics aims to enhance the likelihood of patient survival and advance treatment options within the healthcare sector.
+Pheast Therapeutics is a cancer immunotherapy company established in 2020 and based in Palo Alto, California.
+The company is dedicated to developing innovative checkpoint therapies aimed at utilizing the innate immune system to combat cancer.
+Specifically, Pheast Therapeutics focuses on blocking macrophage checkpoints, which enhances the ability of macrophages to effectively eliminate tumors, particularly in ovarian and breast cancers.
+By targeting these immune checkpoints, Pheast Therapeutics aims to improve patient survival rates in oncology.

 Affini-T Therapeutics